Espresso-Aficionados/website/breville/preinfusion.md

 ### 15bar pump ruining your shots?
 Pull shots in pre-infusion mode only

-This guide is mostly useful for Breville Infuser and Barista Express users as these machines have an in-built gauge.
+This guide is mostly useful for **Breville Infuser** and **Barista Express** users as these machines have an in-built gauge.
-It may be possible to use this technique on the Bambino and Breville Pro machines, however the lack of gauge may be an issue;
+It may be possible to use this technique on the **Bambino Plus** and **Breville Pro machines**, however the lack of pressure gauge may be an issue.
+For base model **Bambinos**, users report that it is not possible to hold a shot in pre-infusion for more than 10 seconds, therefore this technique may not work.

 If you are unable to adjust your OPV to <15bar, or do not want to open up your machine, this *pre-infusion mode only* technique can be used as an alternative when having issues maintaining puck integrity throughout the duration of the shot i.e. due to poor grind quality or when pulling light roasts.